christheblog/graph-partition/README.md

 An application of this could be answering questions like :
-- how do I distribute a system of `x` location-transparent actors on `n` servers, in order to minimize network traffic (that is, maximize intra-JVM messages).
+- how do I distribute a system of `x` location-transparent actors on `n` servers, in order to minimize network traffic (that is, maximizing intra-JVM messages).

-The implementation (and thinking !) of this algorithm is still at a very early stage, but first test results on some randomly generated graph seem encouraging.<br>
+The implementation (and thinking process !) of this algorithm is still at a very early stage, but first test results on some randomly generated graphs seem encouraging.<br>
-Performances (especially the `n buckets` case are not good - but several code optimisation are still possible, including paralelisation)
+Performances (especially the `n buckets` case) are not yet good - but several code optimisation are still possible, including parallelizing some parts of the code).

 ## The algorithm : `partition2`

-The base implementation of the algorithm is partitioning nodes of a in 2 equal parts (called left and right).
+The base implementation of the algorithm is partitioning nodes of a graph in 2 equally sized parts (left and right).
 ```scala
 def partition2[A](g: Graph[A])(split : Splitter2[A]): Stream[(Nodes[A], Nodes[A])]
 ```